 There are however mixed opinions when it comes to the quality of the machine with a few reports of the dough getting caught in the pasta maker and the flimsiness of the parts.

-The Lakeland Pasta Maker can be bought on Amazon for Out of stock
+The Lakeland Pasta Maker can be bought on Amazon for

 Andrew James Fresh Pasta Maker

 This is another contender for best budget buy, especially as it is made by Andrew James, a brand I know produces great products and offers quality customer service.

 This particular model offers 11 different settings enabling you to change the width and thickness of your pasta.
 It is made from heavy duty carbon steel which is built to last and can be felt in the weight of the machine.